flybywiresim/docs/docs/start/cap-fbw.md

     Unfortunately a lot of runways (either using Navigraph or not) have issues for LOC and/or G/S, either in terms of alignment or availability.
 On many runways you loose the LOC during `ROLL OUT`.
 In that case the roll out has to be performed manually by disengaging the AP.

+***

 ### Known issues

 ⚠️ The engine model is not yet finished for all conditions.

 ⚠️ The custom autopilot and autothrust system is not yet on study level.
 In order to achieve this level a longer effort is needed.
 The system is a large improvement over the default implementation and there is no reason to hold it back longer than necessary.

-ℹ️ Tuning is a large effort to be done for differnt flight conditions like speed, configuration, weight and center-of-gravity (CG).
+ℹ️ Tuning is a large effort to be done for different flight conditions like speed, configuration, weight and center-of-gravity (CG).
 You can help by reporting issues in certain flight conditions.
 Please take note of important conditions mentioned before.

 #### Not solved or missing (this list is not conclusive)